ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 1.md

 ### Overview of Altibase SQL

-Structured Query Language (SQL) is a language for defining data objects and managing, manipulating and searching data in a database.
+Structured Query Language (SQL) is a language for defining data objects and managing, manipulating, and searching data in a database.
 This section describes the characteristics of Altibase SQL.

 #### Altibase SQL Features